jaegertracing/documentation/content/docs/next-release/atm.md

 ## Metrics Created

-Though more in scope of the OpenTelemetry Collector, it is worth understanding the additional metrics that the SpanMetrics Processor will generate in metrics storage to help with capacity planning when deploying ATM.
+Though more in scope of the [OpenTelemetry Collector][opentelemetry-collector], it is worth understanding the additional metrics that the [SpanMetrics Processor][spanmetrics] will generate in metrics storage to help with capacity planning when deploying ATM.

 The following formula aims to provide some guidance on the number new metrics created: